lsz7575/PluralCrypt/README.md

 # Reference
 - This tool has been made by myself but some functions about running commandline tools or style of code that I refer from [Lynda-Decryptor](https://github.com/h4ck-rOOt/Lynda-Decryptor).

+# CopyRight
+- This software is freeware and open source.
+Please don't use it for commercial.